-"I listen to all kinds of music," says Peter, "and the attraction of jazz has always been to me about it's openness to real-time musical dialogue, drawing on whatever musical vocabulary there is to hand, rather than it being about a particular style in itself...
+"I listen to all kinds of music," says Peter, "and the attraction of jazz has always been to me about its openness to real-time musical dialogue, drawing on whatever musical vocabulary there is to hand, rather than it being about a particular style in itself...
 It's got to come from the moment and from the heart.
 In composition, I'm trying to explore the tensions between form and freedom - leaving room for the unexpected and bearing in mind the individual musicians that I write for.
-I've known Tom and Jez for a long time which helps to contribute to a kind of musical empathy and trust.
-It's very much a three way conversation."

-My own musical voice as a jazz musician has been influenced by all kinds of music.
-When I heard James MacMillan's orchestral piece, The Confession of Isobel Gowdie, it pretty much blew me away it!
-As did a performance of John Tavener's seven hour piece, Beyond the Veil, which lasted through the night!
+I’m also hugely impacted by classical music and I love pouring over scores, whether a Prokofiev Piano Concerto or Arvo Pärt’s choral music.
+When I heard James MacMillan's orchestral piece, The Confession of Isobel Gowdie, it pretty much blew me away it - as did a performance of John Tavener's seven hour piece, Veil of the Temple, which lasted through the night!
 Hearing works written for larger ensembles inspires my thoughts about instrumental colour and longer narratives in composition.
-This sense of story telling is something I appreciate in other music too - Vince Mendoza’s arrangements of Joni Mitchell songs on Travelogue, for example, are beautiful.
+That sense of story telling is something I appreciate in jazz, too - Vince Mendoza’s Epiphany and Maria Schneider’s Thompson Fields spring to mind, as beautiful examples.

-The ‘inner narrative' is something I'm exploring in the Soul Story suite on my latest recording and something I've visited before with the Kairos Ensemble's Passion Suite (2010).
-Sometimes it's an abstract or spiritual journey I'm seeking to express though composition.
-At other times it maybe something as straightforward as a thought, intention or a feeling that's hard to put into words, but finds its expression somehow through arranging musical sounds.
-I find unearthing these sounds a very rewarding process - it can feel almost therapeutic at times and it's one of the things I love about music: it helps express the inexpressible."
+The ‘inner narrative' is something I'm currently exploring on a new Trio album and in a setting of Song of Songs for Kairos Ensemble.
+Sometimes, it's an abstract or spiritual journey I'm seeking to express though composition.
+At other times, it maybe something as straightforward as a thought, intention or a feeling that's hard to put into words, but somehow finds its expression through arranging musical sounds.
+I find the process of unearthing these sounds very rewarding - it can feel therapeutic at times and it's one of the things I love about music: it helps express the inexpressible."